hackclub/camp/cohort_4/playbook/workshops/portfolio/heading_challenge.md

-# Adding the name
+# Formatting Your Name

-Let's figure out how to add `Jonathan Leung` in the `INFORMATION SECTION`
+Let's figure out how to format your name so that it looks like this:

 ![](img/name.png)

-## Consulting the Outline
+## Looking at the Outline

-Where should we add this?
+Let's take a look to see where we are and what we want to do next.

-Let's consult the outline:
+This is what you should have right now:

 ```html
 <!-- PORTFOLIO -->